gllmflndn/whisper.m/README.md

 ### GNU Octave

-Run the following from a Terminal:
+If compiling for Octave, execute the following instead from a Terminal:

 ```
 make MEXBIN="mkoctfile --mex" MEXEXT=mex MEXOPT=""